 3. Grind soaked cashews, grated coconut, mint, coriander leaves and yoghurt to a fine paste and set aside.

-4. Heat 1 tbsp coconut oil + 2 tbsp ghee in a pan at medium heat.
+4. Heat 2 – 3 tbsp coconut oil + 2 tbsp ghee in a pan over medium high heat.
+Fry cashews until light golden.
+Add raisins and fry until plump.
+Fry 3/4 – 1 cup sliced onion until golden brown.
+Remove to a paper towel.
 Saute onion adding little salt until transparent.
 Add ginger-garlic-green chilly mixture.
-Saute until the onion mixture turns light brown and their raw smell and taste disappears completely.
-Add turmeric powder and chilly powder.
-Cook for a minute.
+Saute until the onion mixture turns golden brown and their raw smell and taste disappears completely.
+Add turmeric powder, chilly powder and 1 tsp coriander powder.
+Cook for a minute over low heat.
 Add chopped tomatoes.
 Cover and cook for a few minutes tomato turns mushy and oil separates.
 Add cashew-yoghurt paste.
 Mix well and cook for a few minutes.
 Add marinated prawns, salt and mix well.
-Cook covered for 8 – 10 minutes stirring occasionally until prawns are done and gravy is thick.
-Add garam masala powder.
+Cook covered over low heat for 8 – 10 minutes stirring occasionally until prawns are done and gravy is thick.
+Add 1 tsp garam masala powder.
 Mix well and switch off.
 Sprinkle a tbsp of chopped mint and cilantro.
 Set aside.

-5. Meanwhile soak kaima / biriyani rice for 30 minutes in enough water.
+5. Meanwhile soak kaima / biriyani rice for 20 – 25 minutes in enough water.
 Drain well.
-Heat ghee in a pan/pressure cooker at medium heat.
+Heat ghee in a pan/pressure cooker over medium heat.
 Add whole spices numbered 12 and stir until fragrant.
-Next add drained jeerakashala rice and fry for 3 – 4 minutes at medium-low heat.
+Next add drained jeerakashala rice and fry for 2 minutes at medium-low heat.
 Add hot water, salt and bring to a boil.
 Taste-check for salt.
 The water should be slightly salty.
-Cover and cook until done (if using pressure cooker, cook for 1 whistle).
+Cover and cook until done (if using pressure cooker, cook until steam comes out profusely.
+Then lower the heat and cook for 2 – 3 minutes over low heat.
+Switch off.
+Open after 10 – 15 minutes).
 Switch off.
 Open the lid after 8 – 10 minutes.
 Fluff gently.

 7. Meanwhile fill the steamer / idli cooker with enough water.
 Bring it to a boil.
 Place the vazhayila kizhis (few at a time depending on the size of the vessel) inside the steamer and steam cook the biriyani for about 8 – 10 minutes.
 Take it outside and serve after 10 minutes.
 Serve with biriyani chammathi, dates lemon pickle, raita (recipe below) and pappadam.